JanssenProject/jans/docs/admin/planning/platform-goal.md

 * Linux system administrators should have packages for easy installation and update for smaller deployments.

-* Cloud native deployments should be available for high end deployments, including high concurrency and high availability.
+* Cloud native deployments should be available for high-end deployments, including high concurrency and high availability.
 Janssen should take advantage of auto-scaling horizontally--enabling hypothetically any concurrency by adding more compute and memory.